codingkatty/extension/README.md

 The window can be moved anywhere of your liking

 - Colors <br>
-Click the header to change color (darkmode/lightmode)
+Click the toggle to change color (darkmode/lightmode)

 - Images <br>
 Drag and drop images/gif to the window to reference

+- Resize <br>
+Easily resize the window to fit all sizes

+- Sync <br>
+The window will stay same for all pages

 ## How to Install
 To use it, you can clone this repo <br>